radius-project/radius/docs/content/getting-started/tutorial/webapp/_index.md

 ---
 type: docs
-title: "Website Tutorial"
+title: "Website tutorial"
 linkTitle: "Website"
 description: "Learn Project Radius by authoring templates and deploying a working website with a database."
-weight: 40
+weight: 100
 no_list: true
 ---

-## Contents
-1. Overview of the tutorial application
-1. Deploy the website frontend in a container
-1. Connect a CosmosDB resource to your website application

-## Before you begin
+## Overview

 This tutorial will teach you how to deploy a website as a Radius application from first principles.
 You will learn: